-DNS is like a contact book for your computer, translating human-friendly hostnames into numerical IP addresses that computers use to communicate with each other.
+DNS is like a contact book for your computer, translating human-friendly hostnames into numerical IP addresses that computers use to communicate.

 The DNS_PROBE_FINISHED_BAD_CONFIG error code means that the Domain Name System (DNS) couldn’t resolve the IP address properly.
 This can happen for various reasons, such as an incorrect DNS server specified, corruption in the DNS cache, or a problem with the ISP’s DNS server.

-DNS errors can be frustrating, but there are a few things you can do to try and fix them.
-In this blog post, I will share some simple and easy methods to help you solve this issue by following the given steps below.
+DNS errors can be frustrating, but you can do a few things to try and fix them.
+In this blog post, I will share some simple and easy methods to help you solve this issue by following the steps below.

 What Does DNS_PROBE_FINISHED_BAD_CONFIG Mean?

-Here are some of the most common causes of this error that can occur when you try to access a website and face this type of issue.
+Here are some of the most common causes of this error when you try to access a website and face this type of issue.

 - DNS settings: You will likely see this error if your DNS settings are not pointing to the correct server.